AGurney2558/AGurney2558/README.md

 <h2>
 Brief Bio
 </h2>
 <p> I am a 17 year old from the Orono area of Maine, who has been falling into computer science all of my life.
-At some point I relized that it might just be my calling.
-I have been asked to be on pannels, present, teach a beginners python class, and more.
-Soon I will be 18, as of the summer of 2025. </p>
+At some point I realized that it might just be my calling.Since then I have been trying to make a name for myself, even though I am young and limmited.
+I have been asked to be on pannels, present at conferences, teach a beginners python class, and more.
+Soon I will be 18, as of the summer of 2025 and I have had a wonderful amount of opportunities. </p>

 <p>People will ask me where I teach when I go to conferences, my answer is: in a way I don't, I am a high school student who TA's for different CS classes.
-I also take college CS classes half day. </p>
+I stepped up fro my school and taught a quarter of a coding class when the principle asked, becuase I knew the content and they needed help. </p>

 <h2>
 First “tech” I owned?